-- Treat your shoppers with free samples, giving them an opportunity to try out new products
+- Treat your shoppers with free samples, allowing them to try out new products

-- Multi-buy offer is a good way to reduce your stock excess after quarantine time.
+- A multi-buy offer is an excellent way to reduce your stock excess after quarantine time.

 And remember, people are always in the mood for shopping, even when a crisis stands in their way.
 Therefore, as long as you keep running promotions and sending offers, people will continue to go in and out of your shops.

 Never underestimate the power of quality

 Have you ever wondered why there are shops or restaurants with no signs, no advertisements, no big promotions but people are still lining up for them?
 What is their secret?